DragonQ/BGT3xxx-fork-for-cxd2837/README.md

 rmmod tda18272
 rmmod stv6110x

-then load them in bebug information
+then load them in debug information

 but first open another ssh screen to have the dbug information showing up watch -n 0.1 "dmesg | tail -n $((LINES-10))"